 Coordination failures: Multiple team members working in the same area without coordination, producing conflicting outputs or duplicated work.
 Planning would have assigned clear ownership and identified coordination needs.

-Dependency blindness: Work that requires input from another team begins before that input is requested, producing delays when the dependency surface.
+Dependency blindness: Work that requires input from another team begins before that input is requested, producing delays when the dependency surfaces.
 Planning would have mapped dependencies and sequenced work accordingly.

 Scope disagreement: Team members have different understandings of what the project is supposed to produce.
 Planning would have established a shared definition.